 Simmons Beautyrest: 10 years

-The bottom line: The Saatva Classic innerspring mattress carries a 15-year nonprorated warranty.
-The warranty works like this: If a mattress is deemed defective during the first two years, Saatva will replace it with a brand new mattress, free of any charges.
-After that, the company will repair and recover the mattress for the cost of transportation ($99 each way).
+The bottom line: The Saatva Classic innerspring mattress carries a lifetime warranty.
+The warranty works like this: If a mattress is deemed defective during the first two years, Saatva will replace it with a brand-new mattress, free of any charge.

-Beautyrest offers a limited 10-year warranty on its mattresses, valid only if the mattress is purchased from an authorized Simmons Bedding Company dealer.
 If the mattress is deemed defective, the company will replace it free of charge.
-Customers are responsible for the cost of transportation, inspection, and removal of the mattress (except in California).
+Customers are responsible for any processing fees, inspection costs, and costs associated with the removal of the mattress (except in California).

 What about customer support?

-Saatva: Noncommissioned sleep guides are available in Saatva’s New York operations center to answer questions 24 hours a day, 365 days a year.
+Saatva: Noncommissioned sleep guides are available to answer questions 24 hours a day, 365 days a year.

 The bottom line: Concierge service is the Saatva standard.
 Call or chat with us anytime, day or night.
 Our representatives are always at the other end of the line.